DSpace-Labs/DSpace-Docker-Images/documentation/tutorialSetup.md

 ## If you are running Docker for Windows
 _You must manage your line endings for files that will be deployed to Docker_

-TODO: should this config setting be localized to just the DSpace Repo?
+TODO: these settings may introduce issues in non-DSpace repositories.
+This guidance may should be localized to the DSpace repo.

 ```
 git config --global core.autocrlf false